GluuFederation/docs-oxd-prod/3.1.1/sources/oxd-https/configuration/index.md

 #oxd-https-extension Configuration

-`oxd-https-extension` uses `dropwizard` framework under the hood.
+`oxd-https-extension` uses `dropwizard` framework.
 To configure `oxd-https-extension`, edit the following parameters found in the `oxd-https.yml` file.

 **Parameters:**